ctrlaltwill/Sprout/README.md

 - **How does Companion work?** Companion uses your own API key, so there are no subscriptions or markups from LearnKit.
 It works with providers including Google, OpenRouter, Anthropic, OpenAI, and Perplexity.
 - **Can Companion access my whole vault by default?** No. Companion only receives the note content you send in a given workflow, such as asking about a note, generating flashcards, or generating a test.
 Depending on the feature and your settings, that can also include extra context such as note attachments or linked notes for context.
 - **Do all AI models support every Companion feature?** No. Free models are a good way to get started, but capability varies by model.
 Premium models generally perform better for more demanding tasks such as working with attachments.

+> [!NOTE]
+> If you run into a Companion AI issue, please [file an AI issue report](https://github.com/ctrlaltwill/LearnKit/issues/new?template=ai_issue.yml) so we can track problematic models and providers.
+> We maintain a [Companion Model Compatibility](https://ctrlaltwill.github.io/LearnKit/Companion-Model-Compatibility/) table showing which AI features work on each provider and model.
+If you have tested a provider or model, please submit a PR to update the table and help other users.

 ## License & Credits